Quick Brief: Kalshi in 2026

 Is This Legal?
 Is This Legit?

 Yes and yes.
-But not everywhere.
-Some states said no. Canada said no. Most of the world said "we're not touching this yet."
-If you're in the US and your state allows it, you're good.
+As of May 2026, Kalshi is legal and available in over 40 states.
+While some states like New Jersey, Michigan, and Nevada have attempted to restrict select markets (mostly sports), federal preemption is winning the day in court.
 The CFTC backing means it's as legit as things get in this space.
 That said, let's be real: you can still lose all your money.
 Legal doesn't mean safe.
 Regulated doesn't mean guaranteed.
 Markets are brutal like that.

 The App (Because Everything's an App Now)